 Can You Put Carpet Over Tile?
-Is It a Good Idea?
+Reasons, Benefits, & Guide

 Since the advent of tile flooring, there have been debates about whether or not people can install a carpet over tiled floors.
-Professionals and construction and building industry experts have different opinions about the issue.
+You can, but professionals and construction and building industry experts have different opinions about the issue.

 They all have theories and opinions concerning the advantages and disadvantages of installing a carpet on tiled floors.
 If you were wondering if you can do it and how to go about it, you have come to the right place.
 We are going to answer the question and provide insight into information related to tile flooring and carpeting.